Anushreebasics/project2-breastCancerPrediction/README.md

 ## Overview

 This GitHub repository contains a breast cancer prediction model implemented using Support Vector Machines (SVM).
 The model is designed to classify breast cancer instances as either malignant or benign based on a set of features.
-SVM is a powerful machine learning algorithm that is well-suited for binary classification tasks.
+SVM is a robust machine learning algorithm well-suited for binary classification tasks.

 ## Dataset

-The model utilizes the Breast Cancer Dataset which is included in the repository in the `data` directory.
-The dataset consists of features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
+The model utilizes the Breast Cancer Dataset, which is included in the repository.
+The dataset consists of features computed from a digitized image of a breast mass's fine needle aspirate (FNA).

 ## Dependencies